reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## Avoiding Security Vulnerabilities Caused by CORS Misconfiguration
 Here are some of the best practices we can use to implement CORS securely:

-1. We can define a whitelist of specific domains that are allowed to access the "Cross-Origin server".
-When the request arrives, we should validate the `Origin` header against the whitelist to allow or deny access.
+1. In the application in the "Cross-Origin server", we can define a whitelist of specific domains that are allowed to access the "Cross-Origin server".
+When the request arrives, we should validate the `Origin` header against the whitelist to allow or deny access by populating appropriate values in the CORS response headers.
-2. Similarly, for the `Access-Control-Allow-Methods` header we should specify exactly what methods are valid for the whitelisted domains to use.
+2. Similarly, for the `Access-Control-Allow-Methods` header, we should specify exactly what methods are valid for the whitelisted domains to use.
-3. We should be validating all domains that need to access resources, and the methods other domains are allowed to use if their request for access is granted.
+3. We should be validating all domains that need to access resources, and the methods other domains are allowed to use if their access request is granted.
-4. We should also be using CORS scanners to detect security vulnerabilities caused by CORS misconfigurations.
+4. We should also use CORS scanners to detect security vulnerabilities caused by CORS misconfigurations.
 5. CORS checks should also be part of penetration testing of critical applications.
 [OWASP guidance on testing CORS](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/11-Client-side_Testing/07-Testing_Cross_Origin_Resource_Sharing) provides guidelines for identifying endpoints that implement CORS and ensure the security of the CORS configuration.

 ## Conclusion